 Mobile Citizen Digital Certificate (App)

-Q2: What should I do if I forget my PIN?
+Q2: What should I do if I forget my PIN code?

-Do not attempt randomly to avoid locking the card.
-According to official rules, most cases have an “unlock/reset” process (possibly via user code or in-person).
+Do not try randomly to avoid locking the card.
+According to official rules, most cases have an “unlock/reset” process (possibly via user code or in-person service).
 It is recommended to handle it directly through MOICA’s official channels.

 Q3: What should I do if I forget my user code?

-The official common reminder is that “the user code is not recorded by the system,” so losing it usually leads to more complicated procedures (possibly requiring in-person service).
+The official reminder is that “the user code is not recorded by the system,” so losing it usually leads to more complicated procedures (possibly requiring an in-person visit).
 This is why I always emphasize keeping it offline.

 Based on your experience, start by adjusting the “position/angle/duration”: